kubeshop/monokle-chrome-extension/README.md

 # Monokle Chrome extension

-A simple Chrome extension that injects a link to Monokle SaaS for the current repository into the repo "root" page (see screenshot below).
+A simple Chrome extension that injects links to Monokle SaaS in "appropriate places" for the current repo.

 ## Installation Instructions